blorente/decorat/wiki/stories/the_promotion.md

 _THUMP_, _THUMP_, _THUMP_.
 "No!"

-The smell of damp laundry opened my nostrils as the hab block shook with the passing mag-tram.
+The smell of damp laundry opened my nostrils as the hab block shook with the mag-tram passing outside.
 Heart pumping, I reached blindly across the room for the aquila ring.

 "The Emperor protects.
 The Emperor protects.", I uttered breathlessly as I clutched the symbol to my bare chest.